Topical review on acousto-optical Floquet engineering of single-photon emitters: Introduction

 \section{Introduction}

 As the number of specific tasks in quantum information processing increases with the progress in technology, hybrid approaches are developed that combine the strengths of different physical platforms into single devices~\cite{kurizki2015quantum}.
 In this context, single photons are key ingredients as carriers for quantum information in long-haul quantum communication~\cite{duan2001long,couteau2023applications} and can also be used for quantum computation~\cite{kok2007linear,couteau2023applications} as well as quantum simulation~\cite{Georgescu2014quantum} employing integrated photonic circuits~\cite{Wang2020integrated}.
 To exploit the full potential of photons, on the one hand, their spectral properties must be controlled very precisely.
 On the other hand, they need to be converted into or generated from other (often stationary) quantum degrees of freedom, e.g., charge or spin excitations in quantum emitters~\cite{mi2018coherent,garcia2021semiconductor}.
 Ideally, all these tasks are performed by single devices enabling quantum transduction~\cite{lauk2020perspectives}.
+However, such all-optical devices, i.e., interfacing single emitters with single photons, are challenging to miniaturize since the operation wavelength of the light can set a lower bound on feasible structure scales via the diffraction limit~\cite{gramotnev2010plasmonics,gao2024super}.